AMP-SCZ/dpdash/ON_PREM_DEPLOYMENT.md

 #### 5. Access the Application

-First, you will have to set up Nginx proxy http://dpdash.local:81.
-Then you can access the application at: https://dpdash.local
+First, you will have to set up Nginx proxy via http://dpdash.local:81.
+Then you can access the application at https://dpdash.local

 i.
 Access the Nginx Proxy Manager admin interface at: http://dpdash.local:81